 University of Waterloo

 Waterloo, ON.
 N2L 3G1

 Collaborative nanotechnology graduate program

 The University of Waterloo offers the first MASc, MSc and PhD programs in nanotechnology of its kind in Canada.
 The interdisciplinary research programs, jointly offered by two departments in the Faculty of Science and four in the Faculty of Engineering, provide students with a stimulating educational environment that spans from basic research through to application.
 The goal of the collaborative programs is to allow students to gain perspectives on nanotechnology from a wide community of scholars within and outside their disciplines in both course and thesis work.

 The MASc and MSc degree collaborative programs provide a strong foundation in the emerging areas of nano-science or nano-engineering in preparation for the workforce or for further graduate study and research leading to a doctoral degree.
-Four key areas of research strengths have been identified: nanomaterials, nano-electronics design and fabrication, nano-instruments and devices, and nano-biosystems.
+Four key thematic areas of research strengths have been identified: smart & funtional materials, connected devices, next generation energy systems, and theraputics & theranostics.
 The objective of the PhD program is to prepare students for careers in academia, industrial research and development and government research labs.
-Students from Faculty of Science and Engineering will work side-by-side in world class laboratory facilities namely, the Giga-to-Nano Electronics (G2N) Centre, Waterloo Advanced Technology Lab (WATLAB) and the Mike & Ophelia Lazaridis Quantum-Nano Center (QNC).
+Students from Faculty of Science and Engineering will work side-by-side in world class laboratory facilities, namely the Giga-to-Nano Electronics (G2N) Centre, Waterloo Advanced Technology Lab (WATLAB) and the Mike & Ophelia Lazaridis Quantum-Nano Center (QNC).

 Many of our faculty members involved in nanotechnology research are internationally renowned leaders in their fields, with several holding Canada Research Chairs and Natural Sciences and Engineering Research Council of Canada (NSERC) Industrial Research Chairs.